Alternate weekly collections coming to Lewes district

 Please put all used single-use nappies in a sealed bag, such as a nappy sack, before putting them in your refuse bin.
 This will help prevent unpleasant smells.

-We are encouraging residents to try reusable nappies, which are better for the environment and produce significantly less wate.
+We are encouraging residents to try reusable nappies, which are better for the environment and produce significantly less waste.
 We have teamed-up with Newhaven-based business 'Cheeky Wipes' to offer £50 vouchers to Lewes district residents to help them make a swap to reusable nappies.

 The vouchers can be used for any Cheeky Wipes products, including reusable wipes and sanitary products.